projectNEWM/newm-web/src/docs/projectStructure.md

 ## Project Structure

-The project is organized into the following directory structure.
-The Structure is meant to be fluid and can be reorganized as necessary.
+The project is organized using the following structure.
+It is meant to be fluid and can be updated as necessary.

-All exports should exported from the index.ts file at the top level of each directory, except for the "modules" and "pages" directories, where all exports should be exported from the top level of each module or page.

-Test files should be placed at the top level of each directory, except for the "modules" and "pages" directories, where they should be placed at the top level of each module or page.

-Story files should be placed at the top level of the "elements" and "components" directories.

 - #### api